This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 When can you see Rattlesnakes?

-You can see rattlesnakes during the day, especially in warm weather.
+You can see rattlesnakes during the day, at night, and at dusk.

 What time of day are rattlesnakes most active?